Jump to

 5. I Received a Ticket

 Uber will not provide you with any financial assistance if you violate any traffic laws or local laws, including in cases where you receive airport or parking citations.
-This is considered breaking the law and is not excusable.

-If your ticket is associated with a car accident, Uber requests that you first ensure that you and your passengers are safe.
 After contacting local authorities as necessary, you can send Uber details and pictures of your vehicle, so the company can reach out to passengers and assess your car’s safety.

 FAQs About Uber Complaints